alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 To match up a returning user with their payment, there are two recommended methods:

 + use a secure cookie containing the Payment ID from GOV.UK Pay, issued by your service when the payment is created (before sending the user to ``next_url``).
-Users won't be able to decrypt a secure cookie, so a fraudster could not alter the payment ID and intercept other users' payments.
+Users will not be able to decrypt a secure cookie, so a fraudster could not alter the payment ID and intercept other users' payments.

 + create a secure random ID (such as a UUID) and include this as part of the ``return_url``, using a different ``return_url`` for each payment.
 Since a securely generated UUID is not guessable, fraudsters will not be able to intercept users’ payments.